tconbeer/harlequin/src/harlequin/components/help_screen.md

 - end: Move the cursor to the bottom of the current column.
 - PgUp: Move the cursor up one screen.
 - PgDn: Move the cursor down one screen.
+- shift+[any]: Select range while moving the cursor.

 ### Data Catalog Bindings